Can Orthodox Christians Have Tattoos Or Body Piercings?

 Our bodies are temples of the Holy Spirit

-Questions about tattoos and piercings
+Common questions about tattoos and piercings

 Of course you can!
 Having a tattoo is not an unpardonable sin, nor does it bar you from becoming part of the Body of Christ.

-Can baptized Orthodox Christians get tattoos/piercings?
+Can baptized Orthodox Christians get tattoos or piercings?

 Can I pierce my little girl’s ears?